sirthirrygolooo/DDosCord/README.md

 ***
 ### [↑](#table-of-contents) Setting up
-You need to add your webhook adress on `line 21` and `line 22` (discord webhook are strongly recommanded for better experience)
+You need to add your webhook adress on `line 21` and `line 22` (discord webhook are strongly recommanded for a better experience)
 You can also choose what kind of infos you want to grab in bonus by removing or adding `creditsteal()` , `passwordsteal()` or `creditsteals()`(version for edge) on lines `416`, `417` and `418`

 And finnally you can remove the `return`metnion in the `spread` function line `160` if you want to enable the spreading in target's dms...